Take Our OCD Test

 Read more about Dr. Brodsky's treatment and testimonial in a book by his former client.

-6. Do you try to avoid any other type of person, place, task, or activity, or have to work very hard to overcompensate or struggle though it when you can't avoid it?
+6. Do you try to avoid any other type of person, place, task, or activity, or have to work very hard to overcompensate or struggle through it when you can't avoid it?

 Dr. Brodsky discussing symptoms on TV.